Melania Trump launches a memecoin of her own, tanking her husband's in the process

 Crypto holder loses assets priced at $2.5 million

-A crypto holder tweeted at the Ledger hardware wallet manufacturer to report that 10 BTC (~$1 million) and "~1.5m of NFTs" had been stolen from them.
+A crypto holder tweeted at the Ledger hardware wallet manufacturer to report that 10 BTC (~$1 million) and "~1.5m of NFTs" had been stolen from a Ledger wallet they were using.
 "The ledger was purchased directly from you.
 The seed phrase was stored in a secure location, never entered anywhere online.
 I never signed any malicious transactions.
 Everything is in my physical possession.I haven’t touched this ledger in 2 months," they wrote.

 Some blamed the theft on an apparent malicious Ethereum transaction the user had signed nearly three years prior.
 However, while a malicious transaction signature on Ethereum could explain the NFT thefts, it should not alone enable the theft of assets on the separate bitcoin blockchain.